Hellfire (song): Controversy

 The song is considered to be one of the darkest in any Disney film, depicting Hell, sin, damnation, and lust, examples of subject matter that would generally be considered inappropriate for children.
-This song and visual sequence prompted the ratings board to consider a PG rating for the film.
+This song and visual sequence prompted the MPAA to consider a PG rating for the film.
 In its defense, Disney claimed that its adaptation of The Hunchback of Notre Dame was intended to play as much to adult audiences as it would to children.
-The studio attempted to produce an animated film with an audience broader than only children: the main target audience of Disney animated features.